-It requires a few individuals steps, but nothing complicated.
-You simply begin by making a garlic-mayo-thyme spread.
+Making this sandwich requires a few individual steps, but nothing complicated.
+You begin simply by making a garlic-mayo-thyme spread.
 Set that aside.

-Next you'll caramelize some onions and mushrooms in a large skillet.
-When the onions are finished cooking, cook the bacon followed by the chicken breasts.
+Next, you'll caramelize some onions and mushrooms in a large skillet.

 Slice the boule through the center and remove most of the soft interior of the bread leaving a thick wall around the outside edge.
 Generously spread the cut sides of the bread with the mayonnaise mixture.

-Top with the bacon, thick slices of brie, sliced chicken breasts, and the caramelized onions and mushrooms.
+Layer the base of the boule with bacon, thick slices of brie, the sliced cooked chicken breasts, and the caramelized onions and mushrooms.

-Place the top on the loaf and wrap in aluminum foil.
-Place on center rack of oven and cook for 5-6 minutes or until the brie has begun to melt.
+Place the top on the loaf and wrap the whole thing in aluminum foil.
+Place the wrapped sandwich on the center rack of your oven and cook for 5 to 6 minutes or until the brie has begun to melt.

-Remove from the oven and slice into wedges.
+Remove the sandwich from the oven, remove the foil, and slice into wedges.

 - Cuban Roast Pork Sandwich from use real butter